noelc-s/website/_posts/2020-03-22-MathTerms.md

 The Lie derivative evaluates the change of a tensor field along the flow defined by another vector field.
 #### Example
 $\dot{V}=\frac{dV}{dx}\dot{x}$ represents the Lie derivative of the scalar field $V$ (Lyapunov function) along the flow defined by the vector field given by the dynamics of a system.
+### Distribution
+A distribution $\mathcal{D}$ is an assignment to each point $x\in M$ a subspace $\mathcal{D}_x$ of $T_xM$.

+### Lie Bracket
+The Lie derivative of a vector field with respect to another vector field.
+The lie bracket assigns any two vector fields $X4 and $Y$ on a smooth manifold $M$ a third vector field, denoted $[X,Y]$.

 ## Abstract Algebra
 ---
+### Magma/Groupoid
+A set equipped with a binary operation which sends any two elements to another element, and satisfies closure, i.e. for all $x,y\in S$, $x\cdot y\in S$.
+### Semigroup
+A magma with associativity.
+### Quasigroup
+A magma with divisibility.
+### Monoid
+A semigroup with the identity.
+### Loop
+A quasigroup with the identity.

 ### Group
 A group is a set equipped with a binary operation which satisfies the group axioms, given by
 1. Closure
 2. Associativity
 3. Identity Element
 4. Inverse Element

+In the above terms, it is a magma which satisfies the group axioms.

+### Lie Groupoid
+Informally, a Lie groupois is a "many-object generalization" of a Lie group.
+A Lie groupoid is a groupoid where the set of objects $Ob$ and the set of morphisms $Mor$ are both manifolds, the source and target operations $s,t:Mor\to Ob$ are submersions, and the category operations are smooth.
+### Lie Group
+A group whose elements are organized continuously and smoothly.
+A real Lie group is a group that is a finite-dimensional real smooth manifold, in which the group operations of multiplication and inversion are smooth maps.

 ### Ring
 A ring is a set equipped with two binary operations that generalize the arithmetic operations of addition and multiplication.
 More rigorously, a ring is a set $\mathbf{R}$ equipped with two binary operations $+$ and $\cdot$ satisfying the ring axioms, given by